 The country has a highly educated workforce.
 Argentina ranked 34th in a list of global education rankings.

 Argentina has a well-developed software development industry and a strong reputation for producing high-quality software professionals.
-Their long tradition of excellence in computer science and engineering has paid off as revenues are expected to rise to over $2.7 billion by 2026.
+Their long tradition of excellence in computer science and software engineering has paid off as revenues are expected to rise to over $2.7 billion by 2026.

 The country is home to a number of successful tech startups and globally recognized tech companies, including MercadoLibre and Despegar.
 There are also a number of business incubators and accelerators that provide resources and support to entrepreneurs.
 The Aceleradoras BA Emprende, a Buenos Aires initiative that co-finances high-impact ventures to encourage growth, has invested over $3.5 million in local entrepreneurs.